Oil3/Webm-QuickLook-Plug-In/README.md

 # Webm QuickLook Plug-In extension

-**What is this:** this is is an extension for MacOS' "QuickLook" which allows .webm movies to be played in thee Finder and Quicklook previews like other movies.
+**What is this:** this is is an extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Quicklook previews like other movies.

 **How to install?** Launch the app.
+Notarized identified developer so no security lowering needed.
 The plug-in gets registered and moved to ~/Library/Workflows Can be confirmed and toggled off/on within Preferences, in  "extensions", where it appears in "added" and in "quicklook".

 **How to uninstall?** Delete the app,

 **Download** from Releases.
+Or direct link from [here](https://oil3.github.io/Quicklook.Webm.Notarized.feb2024.UniversalBinary.zip)

 ## Webm Quicklook plugin: play Webm movies in preview.
 Notarized, sandboxed, hardened MacOS app.